-- ensure that all Qube Contractors for whom the Responsible Manager is responsible are provided with a copy of the policy; and - make clear that Qube Contractors are required to comply with this policy, including the requirements for notification to the Responsible Manager, and approval in accordance with the DOA Policy, of any gift, hospitality or entertainment intended to be given or received by the Qube Contractor, if such benefit could be perceived as potentially influencing or otherwise connected with a Qube Entity business matter (if the Qube Contractor and the Responsible Manager have a personal connection, any approval must be confirmed by the first Manager above the Responsible Manager who does not have an association with the Qube Contractor).
+- ensure that all Qube Contractors for whom the Responsible Manager is responsible are provided with a copy of the policy and its summary; and - make clear that Qube Contractors are required to comply with this policy when acting for Qube or in connection with Qube business.
+This includes the requirements for notification to and approval by the Responsible Manager (in accordance with Qube's DOA Policy) of any gift, hospitality or entertainment intended to be given or received by the Qube Contractor, if such benefit could be perceived as potentially influencing or otherwise connected with a Qube Entity business matter (if the Qube Contractor and the Responsible Manager have a personal connection, any approval must be confirmed by the first Manager above the Responsible Manager who does not have an association with the Qube Contractor).